Walmart offers to pay $3.1 billion to settle opioid lawsuits

-Retail giant Walmart on Tuesday become the latest major player in the drug industry to announce a plan to settle lawsuits filed by state and local governments over the toll of powerful prescription opioids sold at its pharmacies with state and local governments across the U.S.
+Walmart proposed a $3.1 billion legal settlement on Tuesday over the toll of powerful prescription opioids sold at its pharmacies, becoming the latest major drug industry player to promise major support to state, local and tribal governments still grappling with a crisis in overdose deaths.

-The $3.1 billion proposal follows similar announcements Nov.
+The retail giant’s announcement follows similar proposals on Nov.
 2 from the two largest U.S. pharmacy chains, CVS Health and Walgreen Co., which each said they would pay about $5 billion.

+Most of the drugmakers that produced the most opioids and the biggest drug distribution companies have already reached settlements.
+With the largest pharmacies now settling, it represents a shift in the opioid litigation saga.
+For years, the question was whether companies would be held accountable for an overdose crisis that a flood of prescription drugs helped spark.

+With the crisis still raging, the focus now is on how the settlement dollars — now totaling more than $50 billion — will be used and whether they will help curtail record numbers of overdose deaths, even as prescription drugs have become a relatively small portion of the epidemic.

 New York Attorney General Letitia James said in a release that the company would have to comply with oversight measures, prevent fraudulent prescriptions and flag suspicious ones.